zendframework/zend-stratigility/doc/book/migration/to-v2.md

 In the original 1.X releases, Stratigility would decorate the request and response instances with `Zend\Stratigility\Http\Request` and `Zend\Stratigility\Http\Response`, respectively.
-This was done originally to facilitate access to the incoming request in cases of nested layers, where the URI path may have been truncated (`Next` truncates matched paths when executing a layer if a path was provided when piping the middleware).
+This was done to facilitate access to the incoming request in cases of nested layers, where the URI path may have been truncated (`Next` truncates matched paths when executing a layer if a path was provided when piping the middleware).

 Internally, prior to 1.3, only `Zend\Stratigility\FinalHandler` was still using this functionality: